NoelV11/JSON-Tutorials/README.md

 JSON Programming introduces the learner to the concept of data storage and transmission,when interacting with a website.It is usually broken down to:-

-- Data Collection from User (Forms,Surveys)
+- Data Collection from User (Forms and surveys)

 - Transmission of data to the backend